tianysun/tianysun.github.io/aboutme.md

 My **research interests** lie in the general area of AI, particularly in machine learning, deep learning, unsupervised learning, Bayesian deep learning, and Meta-Learning, as well as their applications in sequential decision making and natural language understanding.
 I am also interested in applying AI techniques to address societal challenges, such as, COVID-19 pandemic.

 **International Latin Dance** is a part of my life.
 Fifteen years' training makes me more passionate, energetic, and persistent.
-I received the [Gold Medal Certificate](assets/img/gold.jpg) from China Ballroom Dance Federation in 2012, the third place in [2012 Asia Ballroom Dance Federation](assets/img/abdf2.jpg) in Beijing, and second place in both 2019 National Collegiate DanceSport Championships in Chicago and 2019 Dance Fest in St. Paul, Minneapolis.
+I received the [Gold Medal Certificate](assets/img/gold.jpg) from China Ballroom Dance Federation, the third place in [2012 Asia Ballroom Dance Federation](assets/img/abdf2.jpg) in Beijing, second place in both 2019 National Collegiate DanceSport Championships in Chicago and 2019 Dance Fest in St. Paul, Minneapolis.